Asphelzhn/Cognitive-search-engine/README.md

 # The Detecht Cognitive Search Engine

 ### Welcome to the project
-This project is divided into three parts, there is a `README.md` file in each part with instructions
+This project is divided into three parts, there is a `README.md` file in each part with instructions.
+It's the company project of Linkoping University course.
+It's a Cognitive Search Engine running in the web.

 ##### Frontend
 This is the part where the frontend will be developed that can be found in the folder:\